codeBKashif/streamlit-sqlalchemy/README.md

-### This is a basic CRUD example using streamlit with SQLAlchemy with SQLite3 and Alembic for migrations.
+### This is a basic CRUD example using streamlit data_editor models using SQLAlchemy with SQLite3 and Alembic for migrations.

 - install sqlite in your system.
 - run the alembic migrations `alembic upgrade head`